X

 Unfortunately, many website owners take WordPress security lightly by assuming hackers only target popular websites.
 However, the reality is that hackers love low-hanging fruits — websites that don’t follow WordPress security best practices.

-That means if you’re not taking proper WordPress security measures, then you’re allowing the bad guys to sabotage your hard earned reputation, search rankings and your online business.
+That means if you’re not taking proper WordPress security measures, then you’re allowing the bad guys to sabotage your hard-earned reputation, search rankings, and your online business.

 Do you want to know if your site is protected from malware?
 All you have to do is to scan your website with our free WordPress Website Security Scanner.